sharmainec/tp/docs/DeveloperGuide.md

 | `PreviousCommand` | [`previous`](UserGuide/#moving-to-the-previous-flashcard-in-slideshow-mode--previous) | When the user navigates to the previous flashcard in the slideshow. |
 | `StopCommand` | [`stop`](UserGuide/#exiting-slideshow-mode-stop) | When the user exits [Slideshow mode](UserGuide/#slideshow-mode). |

-The `SlideshowApp` class is used to encapsulate all state and operations related to the slideshow, and is exposed as a `ReadOnlySlideshowApp` object.
-Below is an overview of the `SlideshowApp` component.
+Below is a *Class Diagram* of the `SlideshowApp` component, the class in charge of this feature.

 ![SlideshowAppClassDiagram](images/SlideshowAppClassDiagram.png)

+The `SlideshowApp` class encapsulates all state and operations related to the slideshow, and is exposed via the `ReadOnlySlideshowApp` interface.
 `SlideshowApp` tracks the current state of the slideshow, such as whether the slideshow mode `isActive`, and whether `isAnswerDisplayed` for the current slide.
-It also contains a `Slideshow` component, which tracks the list of flashcards in the current slideshow, and the index of the current slide.
+It also contains a `Slideshow` component, which tracks the list of flashcards in the current slideshow.

-##### Slideshow command

-The following sequence diagrams show how the `slideshow` command works:
+The following *Sequence Diagrams* show how the `slideshow` command works:

 ![SlideshowSequenceDiagram](images/SlideshowSequenceDiagram.png)

 ![UpdateSlideshowAppReferenceSequenceDiagram](images/StartSlideshowAppReferenceSequenceDiagram.png)

-The reference sequence diagram above shows the various state changes within `SlideshowApp`.
+The *Reference Sequence Diagram* above shows the various state changes within `SlideshowApp`.
 When a certain property is changed, the UI updates itself accordingly.
 The relevant `UiPart` listens to changes in these properties using the `ChangeListener` class provided by the `java.beans` package.